rizaldarmawan/undermo/README.md

 undermo.sh fetch data from machine > give it to mysql database > undermo fetch data from database > show it to browser
 ## Documentation & Installation Guide
-### V2.1
-I haven't make any documentation for undermo V2.1, because currently i don't have the galileo

-### V1.0
 Before we begin, first open your galileo, and make a user for mysql database, for example i'm gonna make a user called **editor** with password **123edit**

 - Download undermo v1.0 and extract it, there will be a folder named undermo